Yamaha Motor Finance Australia Privacy Policy

 PERSONAL INFORMATION

 Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable.
-For most products or services it is necessary for us to collect ‘personal information’ such as your name, identity details, photos, contact details, details of your next of kin or personal reference, demographic information such as postcodes, address (current and previous), details about your employment, marital status, gender, number of dependents, electoral role information, preferences and interests about our products and services and other information relevant to surveys, social media, product research and/or offers.
+For most of the Services we provide it is necessary for us to collect ‘personal information’ such as your name, , contact details, details of your next of kin or personal reference, demographic information such as postcodes, address (current and previous), information relating to the collection and verification of your identity documents, details about your employment, marital status, gender, number of dependents, electoral role information, preferences and interests about our products and services and other information relevant to surveys, social media, product research and/or offers.
+If the information about you cannot be reasonably connected to you, this privacy policy does not apply as your de-identified information is not personal information (for example, where we have aggregated and anonymised your personal information).

 CREDIT-RELATED INFORMATION

-The type of Credit-Related Information we may collect includes:
+The types of credit-related information we may collect includes both:

 SENSITIVE INFORMATION

-If you have applied for employment with us or an entity in the Yamaha Group, this privacy policy applies to your personal information that you share with us or the Yamaha Group, or that is otherwise acquired by us or the Yamaha Group, during the application and/or recruitment process, including but not limited to:
+When you apply for employment with us or an entity in the Yamaha Finance Group, this privacy policy applies to the personal information you share with us or the Yamaha Finance Group, or that is otherwise acquired by us or the Yamaha Finance Group, during the application and/or recruitment process, including (without limitation):

 • your name, address, email address, telephone number and other contact information;